moves-rwth/prophesy/README.md

 - Tom Janson
 - Lutz Klinkenberg

-We would like to thank Christian Hensel and Tim Quatmann for their contributions in the Storm backend, Murat Cubuktepe for his support in developing the QCQP-driven sampling, and Gereon Kremer for his support of CArL.
+We would like to thank Christian Hensel and Tim Quatmann for their contributions in the [Storm](https://www.stormchecker.org) backend, Murat Cubuktepe for his support in developing the QCQP-driven feasibility sampling, and Gereon Kremer for his support of CArL.
-Prophesy is developed in close cooperation with Nils Jansen, Joost-Pieter Katoen, and Erika Abraham.
+Prophesy is developed in close cooperation with [Nils Jansen](nilsjansen.org), [Joost-Pieter Katoen](http://www-i2.informatik.rwth-aachen.de/~katoen/), and [Erika Abraham](https://ths.rwth-aachen.de/people/erika-abraham/).